9tin9tin9/gvgnp_pzz/README.txt

 Hope the package can be upgraded to support packing AFS archives too (I know little about python)

 All tools are not designed to be easy to use, yet.

+I may not frequently work on this project becuase I am quite busy recently.
+I also find it difficult to analyse functions without access to the ppsspp memory.
+I need to learn using Cheat Engine.